 - Always tell your child's doctor if your child has a fever, sore throat, headache, belly pain, or diarrhea, or an injury that breaks the skin.
 Most of the time, problems like these will not be serious.
 But, sometimes they can lead to major infections.

 For the first week after surgery, check your child's temperature every day.

-Ask your child’s doctor if your child should have these vaccinations:
+Ask your child's doctor if your child should have (or already had) these vaccines:

 Your child may need to take antibiotics every day for a while.
-Tell your child’s doctor if the medicine is causing your child any problems.
-Do NOT just stop giving antibiotics before checking with your child’s doctor.
+Tell your child's doctor if the medicine is causing your child any problems.
+DO NOT stop giving antibiotics before checking with your child's doctor.

 These things will help prevent infections in your child:

 - Teach your child to wash his or her hands often with soap and water.
 Family members should do the same.